strapi/documentation/docs/developer-docs/latest/plugins/email.md

 ## Send an email using custom a controller or service

-To trigger an email in response to a user input add the following function to a [controller](/developer-docs/latest/development/backend-customization/controllers.md) or [service](/developer-docs/latest/development/backend-customization/services.md).
+To trigger an email in response to a user action add the following function to a [controller](/developer-docs/latest/development/backend-customization/controllers.md) or [service](/developer-docs/latest/development/backend-customization/services.md).
 The function will utilize the email provider enabled in the `plugins.js` configuration file.
 The function can be used by extending a core controller/service or developing a custom controller/service.

 ```js